-Occasionally, however, the trial is attended with a very different result:-thus, when a friar personated an apparition, and haunted the chamber of the Emperor Josephus of Austria, a relation of the Monarch seized hold of the substantial phantasm, and flinging him out of the window, said him pretty effectually.\
+Occasionally the trial has served to deter an intended imposture.
+Thus, when a friar personated an apparition, and haunted the chamber of the Emperor Josephus of Austria, a relation of the monarch seized hold of the substantial phantasm, and flinging him out of the window, laid him pretty effectually.